andfanilo/streamlit-component-template-vue/README.md

 # Streamlit Component template in Vue.js

-A Vue.js scoped slot which parameters from Streamlit Python script in `args` props of your component.
+A Vue.js scoped slot which sends parameters from Streamlit Python script into `args` props of your component.

 ## Setup